rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 * **Map Specific Events To Audience ID**: Enter the **Event Name(s)** you are going to use to send your user data to Rudderstack (for e.g.`uploadingCustomAudience`,`trimmingCustomAudience` etc.\).
 Also, specify the corresponding **Custom Audience ID(s)** to which the audiences will be added to/removed from.

 {% hint style="info" %}
-Check the **FAQ** section for more information on how to find your Access Token and Audience ID.
+Check the **FAQ** section for more information on how to find your Audience ID.
 {% endhint %}

 {% hint style="info" %}